wix-incubator/future-perfect/README.md

 Overview
 ========

-Future Perfect is a library wrapping Futures with non-functional concerns such as retry policy, declarative timeouts and event reporting hooks.
+Future Perfect is a library wrapping Futures with non-functional concerns such as retry policy, declarative timeouts and lifecycle event hooks.

 We chose to use Twitter's Future implementation rather than Scala's native Futures because:
  * Twitter's Future has the *Future.within* method, allowing us to specify a declarative timeout rather than an imperative one.